csfeeser/Linux-Exercises/Lab 12 Understand User Properties.md

 - Create a new user named `inosuke`.
 Set the password as `alta3`

-- Inosuke is a temp we hired and won't be with us at the end of the month, so please set the account to EXPIRE 30 days from now.
+- Inosuke is a temp we hired and won't be with us at the end of the month, so please set the account to EXPIRE some time next month.
+    > NOTE: this value should be written in YYYY-MM-DD format

 - Also, make sure that when the account goes inactive the password is inactive as well.